 No, once the marsh plants are established they will regenerate each year for decades.

 What are the area requirements of artificial wetlands for wastewater treatment?

 About 2 to 5 m² per person, 5 -25 m² per m³,if artificially aerated less than 1m²/person equivalent.

 Do reed plants match with the local flora and fauna?

 Yes, Phragmites australis and most of the other useful helophytes are cosmopolitan plants.
 Wherever brackish or freshwater moisturise the soil or is appearing at the surface (wadis, oasis, sewage and irrigation water spills), reeds will grow naturally.
 Reed plants could also be used to link fresh water wetlands with salt water wetlands including sabkhas, mangroves and salt marshes (sea grasses are under seawater!).

-> Answer to 5: What effect has the local temperature on the system?
+What effect does the local temperature on the system have?

-> The higher the better, in contrast to technical sewage treatment plants, the reed bed technology has its optimum performance in hot climates as the physiology of Phragmites and other marsh plants are boosted to photosynthesis operating at these temperatures.
+The higher the better, in contrast to technical sewage treatment plants, the reed bed technology has its optimum performance in hot climates as the physiology of Phragmites and other marsh plants are boosted to photosynthesis operating at these temperatures.